 Yes.
 A ship may only be arrested if the person liable in personam is either her owner or demise charterer.

 In English law, the supply of bunkers or other necessaries does not give rise to a maritime lien, and thus claims against a time charterer who contracted for the bunkers or other necessaries do not give a right to arrest the ship.

 Are sister ship or associated ship arrests possible?

 A sister ship arrest is possible where the ship to be arrested is owned by the person who is liable in personam as the owner or charterer of the ship in connection with which the claim arose.

 Does the arresting party need to put up counter-security as the price of an arrest?
 In what circumstances will the arrestor be liable for damages if the arrest is set aside?

 An owner is not entitled to compensation for the detention of his ship simply because the arrest is subsequently set aside.
-In order to claim damages, he must show that the arrest was applied for in bad faith or maliciously.
+In order to claim damages, they must show that the arrest was applied for in bad faith or maliciously.

 How can an owner secure the release of the vessel?
 For example, is a Club LOU acceptable security for the claim?

 Historically, an arresting party could insist either on payment of cash into court, or by the provision of a bail bond.